Post-Completion Optional Practical Training

 Post-Completion Optional Practical Training (OPT) is an employment authorization that allows an F-1 student to work in a position directly related to his or her field of study AFTER completion of studies (graduation).
 OPT gives you the opportunity to apply the knowledge you gained during your degree program at the Law Center.

-You are able to apply for post-completion OPT 90 days prior to your program end date.
+You are eligible to apply for post-completion OPT as early as 90 days before your program end date.
 The steps below outline the OPT application process.

 - You must complete one full academic year in F-1 status before you are eligible for OPT.
 (You may submit your application prior to completing a full academic year, but you must complete a full academic year before you reach your OPT start date.)